CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

 You delete it
-Fork is another term for 'copy'.
+Fork is another term for 'copy' and it allows changes to be made with out the original work being affected.

 ## Question 10